FlatChat/FlattingReview/README.md

 # FlattingReview

-Welcome to flatchat, the latest Android application allowing users to rate and review their flat.
+Welcome to flatchat, an Android application built using Kotlin allowing users to rate and review their flat.

 Codecov report:
 <a href="https://codecov.io/gh/FlatChat/FlattingReview">